subsquid-labs/squid-substrate-template/README.md

 ## Known issues

-* This is alpha-quality software.
-Expect some bugs and incompatible changes in coming weeks.
 * Processor loses chain connection after a while and exits with error.
 Will be fixed soon.

+## Disclaimer

+This is alpha-quality software.
+Expect some bugs and incompatible changes in coming weeks.